bkircher/python-rpm-spec/README.md

 gives you simple access to various bits of information that is contained in the spec file.

+## Features
+* No extra dependencies other than Python 3
+* Available on all platforms, parse spec files on Windows

 ## Examples
 ```python
 from pyrpm.spec import Spec, replace_macros